ozgurcancal/atmExample/README.md

 # messaging
-A message-passing framework from the book C++ Concurrency in Action 2nd Edition
+atm example from the book C++ Concurrency in Action 2nd Edition